ROOT CANAL THERAPY IN GLEN COVE

 - Sensitivity to heat and cold: If you drink hot coffee or eat ice cream and your tooth hurts, it could mean that you need root canal therapy.
 This is especially true if the pain lingers for more than a few seconds.

 - Swollen gums: Whenever a tooth is infected, pus can collect in the area.
-This can cause puffy, swollen or tender gums.
+This can cause puffy, swollen, or tender gums.

 - Pimple on the gums: You may develop a pimple or boil on the gums.
 Sometimes pus from the infected tooth may drain from the pimple, causing an unpleasant taste or smell.